Riverside Drug Crime Attorney

 - Drug convictions can harm your legal position in a custody case.

-In order to convict you of possession, the prosecutor must show that you intended to possess the drug.
+To convict you of possession, the prosecutor must show that you intended to possess the drug.
 Further, drug crimes rely heavily on evidence.
 Otherwise, the prosecution has little with which to prove that you not only possessed the drugs but had the intent to do so.

 A Riverside drug offenses attorney would examine the evidence against you and the prosecutor’s case and advise you of the best legal path forward.
 If you and your lawyer decide not to fight the charges, your attorney may be able to negotiate with the prosecutor to get you into a drug diversion program.